 Should you file for divorce or wait?

-That seems sort of self-serving because I’m a divorce attorney, but I’m the first person to tell somebody that I don’t know if you should file.
+That seems sort of self-serving because I’m a divorce attorney in New Jersey, but I’m the first person to tell somebody that I don’t know if you should file.
 It’s certainly a personal decision, and it’s a very difficult one for most to make.

 If you know that you are going to be filing for divorce in the future, then you should do it now.
 I’m sharing this information in March of 2018.
 The tax code laws that are changing will go into effect in 2019, and that will greatly affect divorces going forward.